Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 ##### Use Case Description: Process Audio using AI API (Server-side)

 -   **Use Case ID:** UC_Process_AudioAI_Server
--   **Primary Actor:** Server-side System (Audio Processing Module)
+-   **Primary Actor:** Server-side System (AudioTranscriptionListenerService)
--   **Goal:** To process queued audio files using the Google Gemini AI API to generate lecture summaries.
+-   **Goal:** To process queued audio files using the Google Gemini AI API to generate a text transcript.
 -   **Preconditions:**
-    -   Audio files are queued for processing (from UC_Process_ReceiveAudio_Server).
+    -   Audio files are uploaded to Nhost Storage and queued for transcription (from UC_Process_ReceiveAudio_Server).
-    -   The server-side Audio Processing Module is running and has access to the Google Gemini AI API (API key configured) and potentially the Google Files API for large file handling.
+    -   The server-side AudioTranscriptionListenerService is running and has access to the Google Gemini AI API (API key configured).
     -   Internet connectivity is available for API communication.
 -   **Normal Flow:**
-1. The Audio Processing Module retrieves an audio file from the processing queue.
+1. The AudioTranscriptionListenerService consumes the transcription message from the RabbitMQ queue.
-2. The module prepares the audio data for submission to the Google Gemini AI API (e.g., format conversion if needed, API request construction).
+2. The service downloads the audio file from Nhost Storage.
-3. The module sends a request to the Google Gemini AI API, including the audio data.
+3. The service calls the GeminiService to transcribe the audio using the Google Gemini AI API (handling API key rotation and retries).
-4. The module waits for a response from the AI API.
+4. The service receives the transcription text from the API.
-5. Upon receiving a successful response from the API, the module extracts the generated summary text from the API response.
+5. The service saves the transcript to the database and triggers the summarization process (handled in Transaction 2.3).
 -   **Alternative Flows:**
     -   **A1.
 API request failure (network error):** If the API request fails due to network connectivity issues, the module implements retry logic (e.g., retry a certain number of times with backoff).
 If retries fail, the module logs an error and marks the audio processing as failed.
     -   **A2.
 API service unavailable:** If the Google Gemini AI API service is temporarily unavailable or returns an error response indicating service outage, the module logs an error, may implement retry logic with longer backoff, and potentially alerts system administrators.
     -   **A3.
-API response error (invalid response format, no summary generated):** If the API returns a response but it is in an unexpected format or does not contain a valid summary, the module logs an error and marks the audio processing as failed.
+API response error (invalid response format, no transcript generated):** If the API returns a response but it is in an unexpected format or does not contain a valid transcript, the module logs an error and marks the audio processing as failed.
     -   **A4.
 API usage limits exceeded:** If API usage limits are exceeded (e.g., rate limits, quota limits), the module implements rate limiting or pauses processing to avoid further API errors.
 It may also log warnings and alert administrators about potential quota issues.
 -   **Postconditions:**
-    -   The audio file has been processed by the Google Gemini AI API (attempted, may have failed in alternative flows).
+    -   The audio file has been processed by the Google Gemini AI API.
-    -   If successful, a summary text is obtained from the API response.
+    -   If successful, a transcript is obtained and saved.
-    -   Processing status (success or failure) is tracked for the audio file.
+    -   Processing status is updated and the summarization step is triggered.
 -   **Priority:** High (Core server-side functionality)
 -   **Frequency of Use:** On-demand, triggered by audio uploads and recordings.